YassElya/FinalProjectUnix/INSTALL.md

 - [Installing video streaming & Hosting](#Installing-video-streaming--Hosting)
 - [Questions & Answers](#Questions--Answers)
 ## VPS Installation
-- create an account on OVHcloud.
+- create an account on DigitalOcean.
 - create a new virtual private server (VPS) by navigating on bare metal cloud.
 - Select Ubuntu 20.04 or any other versions you want.
 - In our project, we pick a plan with 2GB CPU with 40 GB transfer.